 “People are not allowed to make images of God because he already made images of himself – the Bible Project (Image of God)”

 Paul makes a very important statement in his letter to the Corinthians that addresses the topic under discussion.
 He says in 2 Corinthians 5:16 that ‘Wherefore, henceforth know we no man after the flesh: yea though we have known Christ after the flesh, yet now henceforth know we him no more’.
 The new creation realities are in reference to the regenerated spirit, not the flesh.
 So when a man comes to the saving knowledge of Christ we say he is born again, not his body but his spirit.
 Therefore, we regard no man after the flesh but we know each man in spirit or we regard each person as spirit.
 Paul says if in the past we knew Christ after the flesh, we do so no more.
-This means that Jesus is not a man that we have deified but rather he is God who came down to this earth as a man.
+Jesus is not a man that we have deified but rather he is God who came down to this earth as a man.
 There are people who raise who Jesus was on earth above his deity or they simply have little or no regard at all for his deity.
 Some say he was merely a moral teacher, others see him as a Jewish mythological character and some others see him as an ancient street magician.
 What a poor way to regard Jesus Christ!

 Spoken Word poet Jackie Hill-Perry said ‘we have to understand God rightly to know him intimately’ and I agree with her.
 We have to endeavor to know God rightly to worship him rightly.
 Take for example someone who believes God listens to prayers only on Wednesdays.
 This person would have to wait until it is Wednesday to pray to God because perhaps according to his theology God is asleep for the rest of the week.
 But we know the truth because we are told in scripture that He who watches over Israel neither sleeps nor slumbers, meaning he is accessible all day every day.
 You can create a caricature of God and worship it because you are not well-informed and lack revelation of who he truly is.
 This is idolatry.

-Apostle Paul said in Romans 1:23 that some men thought of themselves wise not knowing they were fools and they changed the glory of the incorruptible God into an image made like corruptible man, and to birds etc. The first stage of idolatry is to change the image of God into something else.
+Apostle Paul said in Romans 1:23 that some men thought of themselves as wise not knowing they were fools and they changed the glory of the incorruptible God into an image made like corruptible man, and to birds etc. The first stage of idolatry is to change the image of God into something else.
 The concept of idolatry is more nuanced than we make it out to be.
 Most times it is more mental, psychological, intellectual than it is spiritual and physical.
 For some of us so far as we don’t have a physical object in our rooms that we pray to in earnest spirituality, we assume we don’t engage in idolatry.
 When your understanding of who God is is far from the truth, however you are still devoted to that false image of God in worship, you are an idolater.
 We have to know God for who he is and not for what we want him to be or what we wish he was.

 I say this because I’ve seen people raise concerns about the place of women in the Christian faith because Jesus came down to the world as a man and the fact that God has revealed himself to us as a father.
-I’ve also seen some people claim that men are superior to women because men bear God’s image in a greater measure than women.
+I’ve also seen some people claim that men are superior to women because they believe men bear God’s image in a greater measure than women.
 Both groups of people do not take into consideration what is said about men and women being made in the image of God in the book of Genesis.
 Basically, the first group is trying to create God in their own image.
 The second is exalting males over females because God came down to earth as a male and has revealed himself to us as a father.
 By insisting on putting God into a human classification that we belong to and refusing to worship him until it is universally accepted as such, we are saying until God is made in our image, he isn’t worthy of our worship.
 Until God looks like us, we won’t worship him.
 That, my friends, is idolatry.
-It is not God we desire to worship it is ourselves.
+It is not God we desire to worship it is our nature.

 Exalting yourself above others because of your sex for any reason at all (including the misinterpretation of scripture) is sexism.
 This too is idolatry.
 When we do this, we worship our maleness and not God.
 This kind of thinking is based on a lie that the revelation of God as a father and his incarnation as the Son is a fact that makes men generally superior to women.
 Paul said, ‘…there is neither male nor female… for we are all one in Christ’.
 This doesn’t mean that there is no sex/gender in Christ, rather it implies that the unifying factor in Christianity far outweighs the physical, features that may distinguish us.